 My background as a social justice communicator

 I sent my first press release for a protest in 1988, and in the years since have worn many hats in my social justice work, and have worked on too many issues to list here.
 From 2009-2011, I coordinated a capacity-building program for McKenzie River Gathering (MRG) Foundation in Portland, Oregon.
 MRG Foundation is Oregon’s leading social justice funder, and MRG has funded many organizations that have helped make Oregon a great place to live.
 I got to work with a number of small grassroots groups to help them develop their communications skills.
 I wound up compiling many How-To pieces for grassroots organizers on communications for social justice at the MRG Foundation website.
+Then I worked at Fission Strategy, a full-service digital marketing agency focused on social change on the web.

 - There’s more information about my professional background on Linked In